pfheatwole/thesis/meta/writing_guidelines.rst

 * Word choice: is the vocabulary appropriate?

-* sentence structure: are the sentences easy for the reader to follow?
+* Sentence structure: are the sentences easy for the reader to follow?

-* transitions between sentences, paragraphs, and sections: is the ordering optimal, and have you signalled that order to the reader?
+* Transitions between sentences, paragraphs, and sections: is the ordering optimal, and have you signalled that order to the reader?

 * Tone: have you engaged the reader while still conforming to academic writing